“The Only Disability is a Bad Attitude”–Not So Fast!

 4 Implications of “The Only Disability is a Bad Attitude”

 1. Denying the Very Real Depth of People’s Hardship: Living with pain, chronic fatigue, or depression are all difficult.
 Even when people with illnesses try to be independent, we face obstacles.
 I have a lot of friends with muscular dystrophy (MD) who are in wheelchairs.
 The other day I went out with Grace (a professor) and Alfred (a painter) who both have MD.
 If Grace’s husband didn’t go out with us, we wouldn’t be able to go anywhere.
 The restaurant and store we went to did not have disability accessible entrances.
 Medications and nutritional supplements have made my MG better.
 Even though I’ve had physical therapy, it does make my daily life harder when I go to institutions that are not disability accessible.
-The expression is similar to another platitude sick people often hear (“just think of the starving children in Africa”), which minimizes our pain.
+The expression is similar to another platitude sick people often hear (“happiness is a choice”), which minimizes our pain.
 As I blogged about in Work & Chronic Illness: How to Get Accommodations, many employees also need accommodations for mental illnesses like depression.
 The World Health Organization says that by the year 2020, depression will be the second greatest disability in the world–second only to blindness!
 All pain is real.
 Everyone deserves compassion.

 4. Enabling a Society Slow to Adapt to the Needs of People with Disabilities (PWD): The first President Bush signed the Americans with Disabilities Act in 1990.
 It’s 2015 and we’re still dealing with institutions that refuse to change.
 I used to commute to work.
 Everyday on the train, it was an ordeal getting a seat in the disability section.
 What kind of a society are we living in when we ignore the needs of our most vulnerable?
 This expression puts the burden on sick people